Haw Par Villa: great and amusing for the adults, slightly scary for young children. We take a hike in this oddball

 Done looking at the gruesome ways you’ll suffer in hell?
 The other statues and fixtures in the park are worth checking out too.
 Displays include the vices and virtues of Buddhism and various animals (koalas, seals, rats and snakes) with strange expressions.
 You’ll even see mermaids (which are actually part of Chinese mythology from 4BC!).
 It’s an enlightening experience to stroll around the park.

-Maybe just don’t go on your own, and in the scorching heat.
+Tip: just don’t go on your own (or in the scorching heat).
+Bring insect repellent to buzz off the mozzies and a brolly in case of bad weather.
 Even for first-timers, you’ll feel nostalgic for a place you never got to experience in its time, in its glory days.